 I am a practiced public speaker, both in Icelandic and in English.
 Media appearances include CNN International, BBC World News, DR 1, France 24, NPR, Deutsche Welle and Vox on Netflix.

 I am a passionate advocate for education, reading, knowledge building, and open and free access to information.
 I have cataloged (most of) my library and published its contents on the internet.
-I have also built a little free library for my neighborhood.
 I published a children’s book in 2010, Sjáðu svarta rassinn minn, a collection of feminist folk tales from Icelandic folklore.
 You can listen to many radio shows I have produced on literature on the website of RÚV.
-My two favorite are no doubt the one about the afterlife of books where I investigate what happens to books when we need to cull our bookcases and the one I wrote to my grandfather where I review Icelandic literature in Esperanto, equality, peace and freedom at the margins of Europe.
+My two favorite are no doubt the one about the afterlife of books where I investigate what happens to books when we need to cull our bookcases and the one I wrote to my grandfather where I explore Icelandic literature in Esperanto, equality, peace and freedom at the margins of Europe.